UHH-ISS/beemaster-hp/dionaea/README.md

 ##### Stop Downloading files
-In general, you should remove the `store.yaml` ihandler from the `ihandlers-enabled` folder, if you do not wish files to be downloaded by Dionaea.
+In general, you should remove the `store.yaml` ihandler from the `ihandlers-enabled` folder, if you do not wish files to be downloaded by *Dionaea*.
 This ihandler is responsible for actually storing files.
 Be aware that you will no longer receive `dionaea.download.complete` incidents with hash values and information of the downloaded files.